Artists who think that art frames itself (or customers will) may face some harsh reality.

 As we referenced in 2, ordering a specific size in wholesale can be a great time and money-saver.
 We also offer a Build A Frame service that allows you to upload an image or select an image opening, add mats and a frame, backing and glazing.
 We then assemble your frame and send it to you!
 Give it a try and you’ll see just how much you can save when compared to your local frame shop.

-What’s your opinion on framing art?
+What’s your opinion on custom art frames and custom framing?
 How do your frame your work?
 Leave a comment for us in the space below!

 Source: RedDot Blog www.reddotblog.com/framing-art/